chrismarquezz/classlink-integration-demo/README.md

 ### Current Status

-The backend data pipeline and the frontend UI for both student and teacher views are complete.
-The final implementation of the SSO Authentication flow is the next major step.
+The backend data pipeline, frontend UI, and the end-to-end SSO authentication flow are all complete and functional.

 ### Getting Started